kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 As the owner of a stateful workload, I want to take advantage of the new regional storage provided by the storage provider, to improve the availability of my application.
-I need a way to tell scheduler that the volume is now accessible in every zone, so that the pod can be scheduled to another zone when the current zone is down.
+I need a way to tell the scheduler that the volume is now accessible in every zone, so that the pod can be scheduled to another zone when the current zone is down.

 In this case, the old affinity would be: